Cindy Kimberly Straddles Paddle Board With Pal While They Both Don Thong Bikinis

 “Really wish I was a surfboard,” one more fan wrote.

-Over the past few days, the model has appeared to be spending some time vacationing in Sardinia but she did take a break from her rest and relaxation to attend the UNICEF gala.
+Over the past few days, the model has appeared to be spending some time vacationing in Sardinia, but she did take a break from her rest and relaxation to attend the UNICEF gala.
 As The Inquisitr recently shared, the black-haired beauty posed on the front of a boat with a gorgeous body of water just behind her.
-The model’s amazing body was on full display in the images as she flaunted major cleavage in a silky pink dress that hugged her every curve.
+The model’s amazing figure was on full display in the images as she flaunted major cleavage in a silky pink dress, which hugged her every curve.

 That particular post earned her a lot of attention just like the most recent one, racking up over 500,000 likes as well as 1,800-plus comments.